MaryFllh/ml_book_summaries/ml_sys_design_chip_huyen/chapter5.md

     $x' = a + \frac{(x - min(x))(b - a)}{max(x) - min(x)}$

-    Scaling to an arbitrary range works well when you don't want to make any assumptions about your variables
+    Scaling to an arbitrary range works well when you don't want to make any assumptions about your variables5
 1. Standardisation: If you think that your features might follow a normal distribution, it might be useful to scale them to have zero mean and unit variance:

     $x' = \frac{x - \bar{x}}{\sigma}$

 1. Log transformation: In practice ML models struggle with skewed distribution of features.
-This method doesn't work in all cases and you should be cautious of analysis performed on log-transformed data instead of original data:

-    $x' = log(x)$
+This method doesn't work in all cases and you should be cautious of analysis performed on log-transformed data instead of original data: $x' = log(x)$
 ### **Discretisation**
 Based on the author's experience discretisation rarely helps.
 It is the process of converting continuous features into discrete features.
 It is also known as quantisation and binning.
 It is done by creating buckets of given values and grouping all features with values within a certain range to that bucket.
 Theoretically, the point is that for a feature annual income, we want the model to treat $5900.5 the same as $60000.
 But the model sees them as different numbers and treats them differently.
 Assume we make three buckets for this feature:
 * Lower income: less than $35,000/year